Kuldip Nayar – the Editor Who Refused to Bend During the Emergency

 In an 2017 interview to The Quint, Nayar recounted the events that led to his arrest in June 1975.

 (In this interview, originally published on 23 June 2017, veteran journalist Kuldip Nayar recounted the events that led to his arrest in June 1975.
-It has been reposted from The Quint’s archives to mark his birth anniversary.)
+It has been reposted from The Quint’s archives to mark his death anniversary.)

 Indira and I knew each other very well.
 One day she cut her hair short and asked me how she looked.
 I told her she was beautiful earlier, but looked even more beautiful now.Kuldip Nayar, Editor, Express News Service